themepark-dev/tp-docs/docs/setup.md

 #### Download script

-This script will download all mods into the path you choose.
+This script will download all mods/scripts into the path you choose.

 Defaults to `/tmp/theme-park-mods` is no path argument is passed.